Changtang Lakes to Spiti Valley

 After a leisurely breakfast, today we embrace the culture of our surroundings.
 A visit to the Roerich gallery museum is followed by an evening walk around old Manali, taking a tour of the Hadimba temple and an exploration of the local market to buy some souvenirs.

 On our final full day in India, we drive to Chandigarh, known as "the city of beauty" and capital of the Punjab state.
 We make our way through the winding roads of the foothills at the base of the Himalaya.
-On arrival in Chandigarh we visit the beautiful Rock Gardens and explore the city before taking an evening transfer to the railway station to catch a train to Delhi.
+On arrival in Chandigarh, if time permits, we visit the beautiful Rock Gardens and explore the city before taking an evening transfer to the railway station to catch a train to Delhi.
 Onboard the train we will have a delicious evening meal before arriving at Delhi fairly late and transferring to our hotel.

 Transfer from hotel to airport to catch return flight.